remacs/remacs/rust_src/README.md

 # remacs-sys

-`remacs-sys` is a Rust library containing all the [Foreign Function Interface (FFI)](https://doc.rust-lang.org/book/first-edition/ffi.html) declarations of structs and functions that are defined in C. Then, they can be used in the Rust code.
+`remacs-sys` is a Rust module containing all the [Foreign Function Interface (FFI)](https://doc.rust-lang.org/book/first-edition/ffi.html) declarations of structs and functions that are defined in C. Then, they can be used in the Rust code.
 C implementations are in `remacs/src`.

 ## Example: Use `make_float` C function in Rust